Animal glue

 Animal glue is an adhesive that is created by prolonged boiling of animal connective tissue in a process called rendering.
-In addition to being used as an adhesive it is used for coating and sizing, in decorative composition ornaments, and as a clarifying agent.
+In addition to being used as an adhesive, it is used for coating and sizing, in decorative composition ornaments, and as a clarifying agent.

 These protein colloid glues are formed through hydrolysis of the collagen from skins, bones, tendons, and other tissues, similar to gelatin.
 The word collagen itself derives from Greek κόλλα (kolla), meaning 'glue'.
 These proteins form a molecular bond with the glued object.
-Conventionally, keratin glues, while made from animal parts like horns and hooves, are not considered animal glues as they are not collagen glues.

-Stereotypically, the animal in question is a horse, and horses that are put down are often said to have been "sent to the glue factory".
+Stereotypically, the animal in question is a horse, and horses that are euthanized are often said to have been "sent to the glue factory".
 However, other animals are also used, including cattle, rabbits and fish.

 History

 Early uses

 Animal glue has existed since ancient times, although its usage was not widespread.
 Glue deriving from horse tooth can be dated back nearly 6000 years, but no written records from these times can prove that they were fully or extensively used.

 The first known written procedures of making animal glue were written about 2000 BC.
-Between 1500 and 1000 BC, it was used for wood furnishings and mural paintings, found even on the caskets of Egyptian Pharaohs.
+Between 1500 and 1000 BC, it was used for wood furnishings and mural paintings, found even on the caskets of Egyptian pharaohs.
 Evidence is in the form of stone carvings depicting glue preparation and use, primarily used for the pharaoh's tomb furniture.
 Egyptian records tell that animal glue would be made by melting it over a fire and then applied with a brush.

 Ancient Greeks and Romans later used animal and fish glue to develop veneering and marquetry, the bonding of thin sections or layers of wood.
 Animal glue, known as taurokolla (ταυρόκολλα) in Greek and gluten taurinum in Latin, were made from the skins of bulls in antiquity.
 Broken pottery might also be repaired with the use of animal glues, filling the cracks to hide imperfections.

 About 906–618 BC, fish, ox horns and stag horns were used to produce adhesives and binders for pigments in China.
-Animal glues were employed as binders in paint media during the Tang Dynasty.
+Animal glues were employed as binders in paint media during the Tang dynasty.
 They were similarly used on the Terracotta Army figures.
 Records indicate that one of the essential components of lampblack ink was proteinaceous glue.
 Ox glue and stag-horn glues bound particles of pigments together, acting as a preservative by forming a film over the surface as the ink dried.
 The Chinese, such as Kao Gong Ji, also researched glue for medicinal purposes.